Wilhelm Reich

 Reich's work on character contributed to the development of Anna Freud's The Ego and the Mechanisms of Defence (1936), and his idea of muscular armour—the expression of the personality in the way the body moves—shaped innovations such as body psychotherapy, Gestalt therapy, bioenergetic analysis and primal therapy.
 His writing influenced generations of intellectuals; he coined the phrase "the sexual revolution" and according to one historian acted as its midwife.
 During the 1968 student uprisings in Paris and Berlin, students scrawled his name on walls and threw copies of The Mass Psychology of Fascism at police.

 After graduating in medicine from the public University of Vienna in 1922, Reich became deputy director of Freud's outpatient clinic, the Vienna Ambulatorium.
 During the 1930s, he was part of a general trend among younger analysts and Frankfurt sociologists that tried to reconcile psychoanalysis with Marxism.
 He established the first sexual advisory clinics in Vienna, along with Marie Frischauf.
 He said he wanted to "attack the neurosis by its prevention rather than treatment".

-He moved to New York in 1939, after having accepted a position as Assistant Professor at the New School of Social Research.
+Reich moved to Oslo, Norway in 1934.
+He then moved on to New York in 1939, after having accepted a position as Assistant Professor at the New School for Social Research.
 During his five years in Oslo, he had coined the term "orgone energy"—from "orgasm" and "organism"—for the notion of life energy.
 In 1940 he started building orgone accumulators, modified Faraday cages that he claimed were beneficial for cancer patients.
 He claimed that his laboratory cancer mice had had remarkable positive effects from being kept in a Faraday cage, so he built human-size versions, where one could sit inside.
 This led to newspaper stories about "sex boxes" that cured cancer.

 Following two critical articles about him in The New Republic and Harper's in 1947, the U.S. Food and Drug Administration obtained an injunction against the interstate shipment of orgone accumulators and associated literature, calling them "fraud of the first magnitude".
 Charged with contempt in 1956 for having violated the injunction, Reich was sentenced to two years imprisonment, and that summer over six tons of his publications were burned by order of the court.
 He died in prison of heart failure just over a year later.